Let’s not pull any punches – travel insurance has saved my a** as a solo female traveler, on many, many, occasions.

 Already know the importance of travel insurance and want to skip straight to the best travel insurance recommendations?
 Click here to skip my life story!

 Navigation: See what's in this post

-Yes, I know it sounds preachy, but it’s also very true … you should never, ever, ever leave the house without travel insurance.
+Yes, I know it sounds preachy, but it’s also very true … you should never, ever, ever leave the house without solo travel insurance.
 If anything happened to you, you could easily end up bankrupt or not get the help you need.
 It’s simply not worth it, and this is one of the most important parts of travel planning.

 Though I almost feel hypocritical in saying this.
 Because I used to be one of those travelers who traveled without insurance *gasp*.

 I was young, I was invincible, I never got sick, and I only ever worried about things as they happened.

 Until I had an asthma attack in Budapest, and in-between coughing fits was yelling at my Contiki tour leader not to call an ambulance.
 (I hadn’t had asthma in 18 years.
 And yes, I’m the girl who joined a Contiki tour solo!).

 Stupidly, this still didn’t convince me to take out travel insurance, and I traveled without it for the next 3 years.